hackngit/mjpg-streamer/README.md

 ```
 sudo make clean all
 ```
-make a new directory in the opt directory.
+6. Make a new directory in the opt directory.
 Opt holds optional software and packages that you install that are not required for the system to run.
 In the old days, "/opt" was used by UNIX vendors like AT&T, Sun, DEC and 3rd-party vendors to hold "Option" packages;
 ```
 sudo mkdir /opt/mjpg-streamer
 ```
-Move everything into the new new directory:
+7. Move everything into the new new directory:
 ```
 sudo mv * /opt/mjpg-streamer
 ```
-now comes the tricky bit, change to the home directory:
+8. Now comes the tricky bit, change to the home directory:
 ```
 cd
 ```